 1. If you are interested in taking part in the study you can either, ask your doctor or another person involved in your care to make a referral on your behalf or you can self-refer.
 If you do self-refer we would need to speak to your care team at that point.

-2. We will send you send you some more information and give you more time to think about it.
+2. We will send you some more information and give you more time to think about it.
 It is your choice to take part or not.

 3. If you want to take part, you would be asked to sign a form to say you consent to taking part.
 For people under the age of 16 we would first have to ask a parent or guardian to sign a consent form to say it is OK for us to contact their child to tell them more about the study.